shevernitskiy/gismeteo/README.md

 ## Disclaimer

 You should understand, that data of gismeteo site is copyrighted material.
-Library itself doesn't containt any gismeteo coprighted data, but the fetched data will be property of gismeteo.
+Library itself doesn't containt any gismeteo copyrighted data, but the fetched data will be property of gismeteo.

 See the following links [EN](https://www.gismeteo.com/page/agreement/), [RU](https://www.gismeteo.ru/page/agreement/)